sqroot-eu/sqroot.eu/_posts/2012/2012-04-08-two-magical-nights.markdown

 There's something addictive in the positivity of the <a href="http://www.trentasaurus.com/">Trentasaurus</a>.
 You simply cannot stay negative/passive during one of his workshops... and you do learn a lot there, nevermind your previous level.

-The most enjoyable moments of the weekend was not our show, nor JadaJada's, but the spontaneous songs accompanied by Trent/<a href="http://www.jadajadaimprov.com/samuel-teini/">Samuel</a> on the guitar.
+The most enjoyable moments of the weekend was not our show, nor JadaJada's, but the spontaneous songs accompanied by Trent/ Samuel on the guitar.
 You know how conflict is solved in improviser teams?
 With a duet-battle.
 Senja's singing is brilliant and I'd very much like to hear more of it, which I maybe will, at the <a href="http://www.finlandimprovfestival.com/">FIIF</a>.
 I've probably made a lot of grammar/fact mistakes in the above text and possibly misspelled some names.
 Please use the comments form below to fix them (thanks!).
 Thanks to everyone involved for the amazing two days and see you @ the <a href="http://www.finlandimprovfestival.com/">FIIF</a>.

 <h2>Gallery</h2>